 robert studley, lcpc

-Robert provides counseling to children, adolescents, and young adults as well as their families.
+Robert provides counseling to children, adolescents, adults, and families.
 Robert helps his clients work through a wide variety of challenges including disruptive behaviors, anxiety, attachment, and difficulty regulating emotions.
 Additionally, Robert specializes in trauma-informed care.
 A top priority for Robert is to ensure that his clients feel safe and comfortable, as counseling is a valued partnership where the provider and client work together to accomplish the client’s goals.
 He understands that his clients are the experts of their own lives and encourages them to take an active role in the counseling process.
 His holistic approach to therapy stems from the idea that people, at their core, are genuinely “good.”
 While certain experiences might cast a cloud on clients’ lives, his approach allows clients to function and to shine as their best selves.
 Robert believes counseling should be authentic, so his approach is dynamic for each unique individual.

 Robert is a Licensed Clinical Professional Counselor (LCPC) in the state of Illinois.
 He earned his Bachelor’s Degree in Psychology and Master’s Degree in Professional Counseling both from McKendree University in Lebanon, Illinois.